Hiranyagarba/Yoga/patanjali-yoga-sutras/README.md

 # Patañjali Yoga Sūtras

-A study of Patañjali's Yoga Sūtras through the Sanskrit sūtras, traditional commentaries, Telugu translations, explanations, and practical application.
+A Sanskrit-to-Telugu translation of the Patañjali Yoga Sūtras.

+The purpose of this project is to present the original Sanskrit sūtras along with their Telugu word-to-word meanings, while preserving the meaning and terminology of the original Sanskrit text as accurately as possible.

 ## Contents